Canonical Tags and Canonicalisation

 Relative URLs in canonical

 The canonical href value uses a relative path (/about/) rather than an absolute URL (https://example.com/about/).
-Relative canonicals are technically valid but can resolve unexpectedly if the base URL is ambiguous or if the page is served from a subdomain or CDN path.
+Google supports relative paths but notes they can cause problems in the long run, particularly if the page is served from a subdomain or CDN path where the base URL is ambiguous.3

 Fix: always use absolute URLs with protocol and trailing slash in canonical tags.